 The stats are in, and they all point to virtual care.
 You may be surprised to learn 78 percent of patients say they want to receive virtual health services.
-Also, primary care physicians could save around $7 billion worth of time each year if annual exams could be done virtually.
+Also, primary care physicians could save around $7 billion worth of time each year if annual exams could be done virtually, according to the same source.

 Despite the numerous benefits, it can still be difficult to get patients and staff to embrace a new virtual-care program.
 Here are five of the biggest concerns users have with virtual care and how to overcome them using these tips and health giveaways.